department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 - You're the Veteran's only surviving parent, **and**
 - You're either not remarried, **or** you're remarried and living with your spouse

-### Find your rate based on your monthly income
+### Find your rate based on your yearly income

-Click on the monthly income range that applies to you.
+Click on the income range that applies to you.
 Then, follow the directions below the table to find your monthly payment amount.

-If you’re eligible for [Aid and Attendance](/pension/aid-attendance-housebound/, you'll add $353 to your monthly payment.
+**Note:** Your yearly income is how much money you earn during one calendar year (January 1 to December 1).
+This includes income from all sources, such as wages, salary, investment payments, rental properties, gifts, income of dependents living in your home, and some retirement payments.
+If you're remarried and living with your spouse, this also includes your spouse's income.

+If you'd like to read the full details for how we determine your income, please go to the [Full Title 38 regulations](#title-38) section below.

 <ul class="usa-accordion">
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="income-1000-1">$1,900 or less</button>